GHC Contributors’ Workshop

 else Just . snd <$> (tcSyntaxOp orig fail_op [synKnownType stringTy]

-(mkCheckExpType res_ty) $ \_ _ -> return ())
+(mkCheckExpType res_ty) $ \_ _ -> return ())tcSyntaxOp is going to instantiate

-fail :: MonadFail m => String -> m a
+fail :: MonadFail m => String -> m a, which will emit

-a MonadFail Identity
+a MonadFail Identity Wanted constraint.

 ⭲